 - Count the corresponding number of real crayons from the tray.

 Preschoolers do twice the counting with these cards.
-But, they are practice two different counting skills.
+But, they are practicing two different counting skills.

 When counting the crayons printed on the cards, preschoolers are counting a set.
 However, pulling a specific quantity of crayons from a larger set is a different counting skill.
 Both are important for developing number sense.

-These cards also include =, -, and = signs.
+Also included with these cards are the signs, +, -, and =.
 These can be used for teaching addition to preschoolers, and for those who are ready, subtraction, too.

 - Draw a card and lay it on the table.